 FIND HELP IN YOUR STATE NOW, including counseling, treatment, self-help and support groups:

-on gambling and problem gambling in New York, click here
+• For the fact sheet on gambling and problem gambling in New York, click here.

-• Gamblers Anonymous
+• Gamblers Anonymous (www.gamblersanonymous.org)

-Is fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.
+Is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.

 Is a self-help organization for the spouse, family or close friends of compulsive gamblers.

 Is a 24/7 moderated online peer support forum.